A business podcast about creativity & innovation

 ELAT for Diversity & Inclusion

-How can companies do D&I better & retain employees?
+How can companies do better at retaining engaged employees?
 Jessica Ketwaroo-Green is an award-winning social policy expert & consultant.
 She chats on the ELAT framework she created to help organizations & companies move from diversity to inclusion.

 Creativity, Uncertainty & Change